DIY Three Tiered Serving Platter

 The holidays mean visitors.
 Visitors mean food.
 Impress your guests this holiday season by serving some of your food on a DIY three tiered serving platter.
 This platter is great for showcasing several foods or serving foods and dips as appetizers.
+Achieve this rustic finish by burning the wood with a Wagner FURNO heat gun.
 Learn how to build this DIY three tiered serving platter and how to give it a rustic wood-burned look with the Wagner FURNO 500 Heat Gun!

 This is a fairly simple project to build.
 It’s made of only five pieces of wood!
 You cut out the base, wings and supports first.
 Then, you cut notches out of the wings and the base to slide the supports into.